ajesujoba/UNIQORN/TEXT/README.md

 and place it in the 'Files' folder.
 A sample file is kept there as reference.

 ### 2. GET DOCUMENTS from GOOGLE for each question.
 Run the following code to crawl the top 10 most relevant documents for each question in questions.json using Google search API.
+Please note that before running the code, you need to to create a Google search API and insert the API key into the code (marked as <INSERT YOUR KEY HERE>).
 You need to create a conda environment from the `GET_DOCS/UNI_TEXT.yml` file and activate.
 ```
 cd GET_DOCS
 python get_docs.py ./../Files/questions.json ./../Files/